nearform/titus/packages/titus-starter-docs/contributing/README.md

 # Contributing

 ## Code
-Add some content here about accepting pull requests and other contributing tasks.
+Add content here about accepting pull requests and other contributing tasks.

 ## Documentation
 We welcome documentation contributions.
 Our documentation can be viewed live at [your-url][docs]